oncomouse/courses/2020/engl354fall2020.md

 If you plan to take an [extension](#extension-policy) on an assignment, negotiate modified peer review deadlines amongst yourselves.

+#### Procedure For Peer Review

+When you are comfortable with your draft, post it to the discussion board on Canvas for the week of the peer review.
+As you read your classmates' posted drafts, please complete a review worksheet (posted on Canvas) for each paper and post it as a comment on their draft.
+I will use these responses to calculate your peer review grade for each paper.

 ## Paper 1: Contemporary Rhetoric

 We have identified a number of problems in the first few decades of the 20th century that make the practice of rhetoric and the study of persuasion crucial for the functioning of a mediated society.
 What is the single most important issue today that you think require a new theory of persuasion?